na-na-hi/renget/archive/LiminalCrossroads1.md

 Ever since Bill's departure from their home state, he rarely bothered to check up on what had become of his brother’s life.
 Hopefully his phone number still worked and he hadn't been mugged a second time.
 If so, they could find time to schedule yet another one of those one-sided, meandering video calls that Gill somehow seemed to enjoy having.

-*"Maybe I'll stop being such a dickhead to him for once"*, Bill thinks silently.
+*"Maybe I'll stop being such a dickhead to him for once,"* Bill thinks silently.

 Not that he didn't *try* to open up to him whenever the situation called for it.
 But time had clearly been none too kind for both—in a tale as old as time, even a bond between siblings suffered from paths in life diverging and shared interests waning.
 Or at least that's what Bill told himself whenever an awkward silence reared its head during their conversations.